chenel/dune-nd-lar-reco/tute/2021-12-02 CAFAna-NDLAr-Howto.md

     DUNEANAOBJ_SRC=/dune/app/users/jwolcott/dunesoft/duneanaobj
     git clone https://github.com/DUNE/duneanaobj.git $DUNEANAOBJ_SRC
     cd $DUNEANAOBJ_SRC
-    git checkout feature/add_nd_vars
+    git checkout jw_cafs_20211208
     ```

-    At the moment this branch is configured to produce a UPS product with version `v01_01_00`, which is the ostensible next version of a public product.
+    This tag is configured to produce a UPS product with version `v01_01_00`, which is the ostensible next version of a public product.
-    It may be advisable for you to set your custom version to something more recognizable as home-brewed---perhaps `testing`.
+    It may be advisable for you to set your custom version to something more recognizable as home-brewed so that if errors occur you can see them more obviously---perhaps `testing`.
     To do that, edit the file `ups/product_deps` and find the line near the top beginning with `parent`.
     Swap out `v01_01_00` with whatever you've picked.
     (I'll use `testing` for the rest of this Howto.)